UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 * Admins need be able to edit and update information
 * Admins need to be able to search through the record of constituents and organizations

-Volunteers Module
+#### Volunteers Module
 * Event Registration
   * Single time or reoccurring
-  * Sign up type (Individual, Group, Group Member)
+  * Sign up type (individual, group, group member)
-  * Customizable Volunteer data registration pages, includes Name, Email, Address, Emergency contact, Agreement to media use/background check, Training completion, age
+  * Customizable volunteer data registration pages, includes name, email, address, emergency contact, agreement to media use/background check, Training completion, age
   * Includes a custom volunteer waiver
 * Volunteer registration pages
   * A calendar view so volunteers can see all upcoming opportunities
-  * Form pages to collect information listed above.
+  * Form pages to collect information listed above
 * Volunteer attendance
   * Generates QR codes/links that can be used on site to confirm attendance
   * Check in page that allows volunteers to tell their name and have it recorded
   * Manually log attendance hours/people

-Events Module
+#### Events Module
 * Keeps track of any events
 * Allow users to add new events
   * Includes information such as the event name, type, start date and time, end date and time, RSVP date, location, event status, general event description, and contact details